Test data management (TDM) is the process for providing controlled data access to modern teams throughout the software development lifecycle (SDLC).

 Production data obfuscation using masking techniques helps teams leverage existing data in a compliant manner to quickly provision test data that meets regulatory requirements such as PCI, HIPAA, and GDPR.

-Masking takes all the data from production, leverages algorithms to identify sensitive data, applies data obfuscation of PII and sensitive fields while keeping only relevant data for testing.
+Masking takes all the data from production, leverages algorithms to identify sensitive data, applies PII data masking to sensitive fields while keeping only relevant data for testing.
 This enables test data provisioning of realistic values without introducing unsafe levels of risk.

 Synthetic data generation typically involves mathematically computing values or selecting list items using algorithms to match a statistical distribution.